NicoloCavalli95horses/KMS-web-testing/content/01 Notes/concolic execution.md

   - definition
   - testingTechniques
   - softwareEngineering
+  - concolicExecution
 ---
 ## Definition

-Concolic testing is a hybrid software verification technique that performs [[symbolic execution]], a classical technique that treats program variables as symbolic variables, along a concrete execution (testing on particular inputs) path.
+Concolic testing, also known as dynamic symbolic execution (DSE), is a hybrid software verification technique that performs [[symbolic execution]], a classical technique that treats program variables as symbolic variables, along a concrete execution (testing on particular inputs) path.

 [[symbolic execution]] is used in conjunction with
 - an automated theorem prover or